GOliveira15/GOliveira15/README.md

 - 📚 I love learning new things
 - 💻 I am currently learning C# and Javascript
-- 💼 I am looking for a new job opportunity
+- 💼 I am a Software Trainee
 - 😄 I have an extroverted personality
 - 🤝🏻 I like meeting new people